Student Health CentreTel: 0115 848 6481

 Psychological Therapy Services

-Appointments are available at Radford Health Centre for expectant mothers and partners to see the midwife Tuesday 1.30pm - 4.00pm and Friday with the doctor 1.00pm - 2.00pm
+Appointments are available at Radford Health Centre for expectant mothers and partners to see the midwife Tuesday 1.30pm - 4.00pm.

 This is held at Radford Health Centre on Tuesday 12:30pm - 2.30pm for baby check-ups, developmental assessments and immunisations.
 There is usually a doctor, practice nurse and health visitor available at these sessions.
-No appointment is required.
+Appointments are required for immunisations only.

 This service is for students only and held at The Student Health Centre every Tuesday from 1pm - 3pm.
 For sexual health appointments at Radford Medical Practice please book a routine appointment with one of our nurses.